TeoJJss/fastapi-login-sys/README.md

 <i>All the credentials are case-sensitive</i><br>

 After entering username and password accordingly, click "Login" button to login.
 Upon successful login, user will be redirected to `home.html`.
 In `home.html`, user can click "Logout" hyperlink to log out.
-After logging out, the user cannot access `home.html`.
+After logging out, the user cannot access `home.html` anymore.

 <h2>Developer Guide</h2>
 Before launching the backend server, developers should take note the following tips:<br>